balena-io/docs/pages/deployment/wifi.md

 * `*.ngrok.com`
 * `*.ngrok.io`

+Additionally make an outgoing connection to `mixpanel.com`, but this is not a functional requirement for resin.io, but rather allows us to track some useful metrics.

 ## Ethernet Connections

 As mentioned earlier, resin.io HostOS defaults to using ethernet for internet connectivity, so if you connect an active ethernet cable to your device and all the [network requirements](/pages/deployment/wifi.md#network-requirements) are satisfied, your device should simply just connect to dashboard.resin.io and you should be able to push code to it.